As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Intrusive and Extrusive: The Classification of Igneous Rocks

 On its path to the crust, magma can take two different paths.

 First, if the geology is correct, it can remain liquid until very near the top and build up very high pressures until it explodes through a volcano.
 When it cools down, this material is called extrusive igneous rock, for how quickly it extrudes from underground.

 Extrusive igneous rock is what most people think of when they think of igneous rock – the black, glassy rock which lays around the volcanic area and forms unnatural edges and corners.

 This is one type of extrusive igneous rock, but basalt and pumice also belong to this category, along with many others.

 Pumice is the lightest rock which we know of on Earth.
-It is so light because the magma which formed it had so many air bubbles that most of the rock is actually not rock at all, just pockets of air in a now-solid host.
+It is so light because the magma which formed it had so many air bubbles that most of the rocks are actually not a rock at all, just pockets of air in a now-solid host.

-Basalt is extrusive igneous rock which forms in such a way that there is very little force keeping it stuck together, and can be cut using just a shovel, like dirt.
+Basalt is an extrusive igneous rock that forms in such a way that there is very little force keeping it stuck together, and can be cut using just a shovel, like dirt.

 Intrusive Igneous Rocks

 The other option the magma has on its way to the surface is through the back roads rather than on the highway.
 The back roads of Earth’s crust take the form of pockets that are high enough to solidify the rock from a lack of heat but are not in regions of high pressure and volcanic activity.
 Magma in these pockets slowly cools and solidifies.